Skip to content

 Not every barista course delivers what it promises.
 Watch for these red flags:

 Classes with no stated maximum group size.
-If the provider will not tell you how many people share the equipment, assume the answer is too many.
+If the roaster will not tell you how many people share the equipment, assume the answer is too many.

 Courses described as 'SCA accredited' that do not appear on the SCA course finder.
 Verify independently at sca.coffee/education/courses.

-Providers whose pricing is vague or hidden behind contact forms, unless they are established names with strong reputations (Volcano and Assembly fall into this category, and we have confirmed their courses are active and well-reviewed).
+Providers whose pricing is vague or hidden behind contact forms, unless they are established names with strong reputations.

 Frequently Asked Questions